ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

 * For clusters deployed in V2.2 or earlier instances, you must upgrade the instance to V2.3 if you want to delete the clusters that you added to the instance.
 * You can delete a single cluster at a time.
 To delete more than one cluster, you must do it in sequence.
 Wait for the previous cluster to be deleted before you delete the next cluster.
 * Ensure that all nodes in a cluster are powered on and operational before you delete the cluster.
-* When you delete a cluster, all VMs (virtual machines) from the cluster are also deleted and they can't be recovered.
+* When you delete a cluster, all VMs from the cluster are also deleted and they can't be recovered.
 If you want to keep the VMs, migrate them to other clusters.
 * The default cluster can't be deleted.

 ### Procedure to delete clusters from vCenter Server instances